-As for the assistance given by lawyers, the law foresees that foreigners held in administrative detention can be assisted by a lawyer for their appeals (during the hearing) in front of the administrative court or for their presentation in front of the JLD.
+As for the assistance given by lawyers, the law foresees that foreigners held in administrative detention can be assisted for free by a lawyer for their appeals (during the hearing) in front of the administrative court or for their presentation in front of the JLD.
+In practice, detainees can benefit from this assistance provided for free.
 Therefore, for the prolongation of administrative detention by the JLD, Article R.552-6 Ceseda foresees that "the foreigner is informed of their right to choose a lawyer.
 The judge can appoint one automatically if the foreigner so requests".
 Within the context of the procedure in front of the administrative court, "the foreigner can, at the latest at the start of the hearing, ask for a lawyer to be appointed automatically.
 They are informed by the Clerk of the Court at the time of the beginning of their request."
+521

 With regard to the confidentiality granted to the discussions between lawyers and their clients when they meet within the detention centres, the situation can vary from one centre to the other.
 An office with frosted windows is usually provided.
-It is however very rare that lawyers agree to go to the detention
+It is however very rare that lawyers agree to go to the detention centres, as detention centres are usually located quite far from the city centre.
+Lawyers can easily contact their clients by calling a public phone or by calling the NGO present in the centre that will make sure the call is forwarded to the detainee.